hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `http_put_response_hop_limit` - (Optional) The desired HTTP PUT response hop limit for instance metadata requests.
 The larger the number, the further instance metadata requests can travel.
 Can be an integer from `1` to `64`.
 (Default: `1`).

 For more information, see the documentation on the [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).

+### Enclave Options

+-> **NOTE:** Changing `enabled` will cause the resource to be destroyed and re-created.

+Enclave options apply to the instance at boot time.

+The `enclave_options` block supports the following:

+* `enabled` - (Optional) Whether Nitro Enclaves will be enabled on the instance.
+(Default: `"false"`).

+For more information, see the documentation on [Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html).

 ### Example